maikel/async_mpi/README.md

 }
 ```

-It's intent is to try out a structural parallel programming model in classical HPC applications such as finite volume flow solver on structured grids.
+It's intent is to try out a structural parallel programming model in classical HPC applications such as a finite volume flow solver on structured grids.

-The examples will include a test that uses this programming model in conjunction with the [AMReX](https://github.com/AMReX-Codes/amrex) framework which is used to distribute an adaptively mesh refined grid.
+The examples will include a test that uses this programming model in conjunction with the [AMReX](https://github.com/AMReX-Codes/amrex) framework which is used to distribute a multi dimensional grid to multiple compute nodes of a cluster, which uses MPI under the hood.

-AMReX's usual strategy to CPU parallelization involves using OpenMP blocks that are mostly separate from the MPI communication procedures that exchange dependend data across compute nodes.
+AMReX's usual strategy to CPU parallelization involves using parallel OpenMP blocks that are mostly separate from the MPI communication procedures.

-The functions in this library enable another parallel programming models beside the OpenMP model.
+The functions in this library enable other parallel programming models beside the OpenMP model, which are based on tasks.